Pima Master Gardener program

 Master Gardener Home Garden Consultation Service

-Pima County Master Gardeners offer a home garden consultation service to local residents.
-Consultants who are experienced and knowledgeable in urban horticulture will identify plants, diagnose insect problems and plant diseases, evaluate watering issues, and provide general care guidelines.
+We also offer a home garden consultation service to local residents.
+A Pima County Master Gardener program volunteer will identify plants, diagnose insect problems and plant diseases, evaluate watering issues, and provide general care guidelines.
 Master Gardener Consultants will spend up to one hour in the client’s garden or landscape answering questions and helping to problem-solve.
 No physical labor will be performed.

 Due to staffing limitations, Home Consulting Service is not available in all parts of Tucson.
 To request a consultation and determine if your residence is within our currently available service area, call the Plant Clinic at the Pima County Cooperative Extension Office at 520-626-5161 or email firstname.lastname@example.org.
 The fee for this consulting service is $50.
 Please describe your problem or question, and provide your physical address.
 A consultant will contact you directly to schedule this service.